Regulating Pipeline Abandonment

 A NEB staff member designated as a Health and Safety Officer under the CLC may accept an AVC for health and safety issues, which are minor in nature.
 AVCs are received for non- compliances at the Health and Safety Officer’s discretion.
 An AVC can be received from the company representative in the field.

 Directions are given under section 145 of the CLC if the Health and Safety Officer is of the opinion that there is a contravention of Part II (Occupational Health and Safety) of the CLC.
 The Health and Safety Officer may direct the employer or employee concerned to stop conducting the prohibited activity within such time as the Health and Safety Officer may specify.
 The Health and Safety Officer shall, if requested by the employer or employee concerned, confirm the direction in writing if the direction was given orally.

-The NEB has a public hearing process for every pipeline that is going to be abandoned.
-Information resulting from the hearing process as well as established abandonment requirements are used to make conditions and regulate facilities undergoing abandonment.
+The NEB is required to hold a public hearing process for every pipeline that is going to be abandoned.
+Information collected during the hearing process, as well as established abandonment requirements are used to inform the conditions the Board will impose on an abandonment activity and regulate facilities undergoing abandonment.

 The NEB will require that companies set money aside, and have a suitable mechanism to access that money, for its remaining obligations to monitor and to address unforeseen events such as subsidence and exposure of pipe.

 The NEB will monitor pipeline abandonment projects and abandoned pipelines as long as pipe is in the ground, through a variety of means and, if necessary, take enforcement action.